Trial & Appellate Advocacy Concentration

 How to Apply

 Apply by submitting the online application, which requires that you attach your resume.
 This application should be submitted at your earliest stages of planning, and in no case may be submitted after the Add/Drop Deadline of your final law school term.
-Students must schedule an appointment with the Faculty Director to plan their required curriculum.
+The Faculty Director will schedule a meeting with the applicant if required.

-Field Placements and Externships — Students perform on-site legal work as externs under the supervision of field placement supervisors in government agencies that specialize in criminal law, including local, state and federal agencies such as the California Attorney General's Office, the Sacramento County District Attorney's Office and the U.S. Attorney's Office.
+Externships — Students perform on-site legal work as externs under the supervision of externship supervisors in government agencies that specialize in criminal law, including local, state and federal agencies such as the California Attorney General's Office, the Sacramento County District Attorney's Office and the U.S. Attorney's Office.